 - In a separate bowl, stir together the flour and salt.
 Add to the mixing bowl and beat on low speed just until incorporated. *If coloring the dough, add the food coloring now, beating on low until the dough is the desired color.

-- Bake the cookies for 10-16 minutes, until the cookies along the edge of the cookie sheet are just barely beginning to brown at the edges.
+- Bake the cookies for 10-16 minutes (depending on their size), until the cookies along the edge of the cookie sheet are just barely beginning to brown at the edges.
 Remover the cookies sheet from the oven and set on a wire rack.
-Allow the cookies to cool completely on the cookie sheet. (*The wide range of bake time is to accommodate whatever size wreaths you happen to be baking.)
+Allow the cookies to cool completely on the cookie sheet.